1

 • Landfill operations and management.

-The group's expertise will help inform balanced and comprehensive recommendations for landfill methane pollution control.
-The technical working group members have graciously volunteered their time:
+The group's expertise helped inform balanced and comprehensive recommendations for landfill methane pollution control.
+The technical working group members graciously volunteered their time:

 • Aaron Byrne, Summit County Landfill.